All Episodes

 It didn't even count for crying out loud.

-You know what's unfortunate is the fact that over the last month or two months of the campaign, if you notice Hillary Clinton and by extension her surrounds, Barack Obama, Michelle Obama, and the different entertainers, they didn't campaign on issues.
+You know what's unfortunate is the fact that over the last months or two months of the campaign, if you notice, Hillary Clinton and by extension her surrogates, Barack Obama, Michelle Obama, and the different entertainers, they didn't campaign on issues.

 They campaigned against Donald Trump, and they created this idea of this mad psycho who, if he gets in office, he's going to press the button and blow up the world.